archway-network/archway-docs/docs/create/guides/my-first-dapp/deploy.md

 sidebar_position: 4
 ---

-# Deploying your dApp on chain
+# Deploying your contract on chain

 :::note
 Before starting, make sure that [Docker is installed and running](https://www.docker.com/get-started) on your system.